 Organisational Unit: UNU Computing and Society (UNU-CS)

 The United Nations University (UNU) is an international community of scholars engaged in research, postgraduate training, and dissemination of knowledge in furtherance of the purposes and principles of the United Nations, its Peoples and Member States.
-It serves as a think tank for the United Nations system, contributes to capacity building — particularly in developing countries — and provides a platform for new and creative ideas and dialogue.
-In addition to UNU Headquarters located in Tokyo, UNU has established fifteen institutes and programmes worldwide.
+It serves as a think tank for the United Nations system, contributes to capacity building — particularly in developing countries — as well as a platform for new and creative ideas and dialogue.

-The United Nations University Institute on Computing and Society (UNU-CS) is a research institute at the intersection between information and communication technology (ICT) and international development.
-UNU-CS conducts policy-relevant research projects, focusing on key issues faced by societies as expressed in the UN 2030 Agenda for Sustainable Development through high-impact innovations and technologies.
-Through its research, UNU-CS encourages data-based and evidence-drive actions and policy towards achieving the Sustainable Development Goals.
+The United Nations University Institute on Computing and Society (UNU-CS) is a research institute at the intersections of information and communication technology (ICTs) and sustainable development.
+UNU-CS conducts UN policy-relevant research and generates solutions, addressing key issues expressed in the UN 2030 Agenda for Sustainable Development through high-impact innovations and frontier technologies.
+Through its research, UNU-CS encourages data-driven and evidence-based actions and policies to achieve the Sustainable Development Goals.

 More information can be found at https://cs.unu.edu.

-This is a locally recruited post; no relocation allowances apply.
-The successful candidate will be employed as a consultant and will not hold international civil servant status, nor is he/she a “staff member” as defined in the United Nations Staff Rules and Regulations.
+This is a contract position falling outside of the United Nations Common System.
+The successful candidate will not hold international civil servant status nor be a “staff member” as defined in the United Nations Staff Rules and Regulations.

 – – – – –